EvilForge/Mammotion-Errors/README.md

 As far as different languages i think its bettter to separate them by file...

 NOTE - if you use the Home Assistant Plugin (https://github.com/mikey0000/Mammotion-HA) you can use the logbook or history to see your previously recorded errors and codes (add the last_error and last_error_code to the history chart to correlate them).
 If you pipe your HA info to Prometheus/VictoriaMetrics its possible to get a list of all the numbers using PromQL too..

+REGARDING APPDAEMON - I use Appdaemon with Home Assistant to try and make the robot monitoring smarter.. some of the Appdaemon python code is also in this repo.
+Copy the mammotion error json to the same folder as the python scripts.
+And of course, alter the json to suit your preferences.
+Remember that Appdaemon only reloads when a python app or the app.yaml updates, so restart appdaemon manually to see any new mammotion error json file changes.